Definition of Chromium Virus: is it dangerous?

 Common methods used to distribute rogue browsers

-Fake Chromium browsers can be packed in software bundles, but you might also install them unknowingly.
+Fake Chromium browsers can spread in software bundles, but you might also install them unknowingly.
 For example, you can get one after downloading not exactly legal files, or along with freeware such as file converters or download managers.

 As a rule, some of the freeware installers tend to suggest extra items along with Default installation configuration.
 In such case, deselecting extra suggestions is essential step before hitting that “Install” button.